-- New predators, such as visiting friends, other pets, or even pests such as mice or roaches
+- New predators, such as visiting friends, other pets or pests, such as mice or cockroaches

-- Other birds ‘trying to steal’ their nest, such as when another pet parrot gets too close to the nesting box
+- Other birds trying to steal their nest, such as another pet parrot getting too close to the nesting box

-- Changes to the environment, such as new smells, furniture, or painted walls
+- Changes to the environment, such as new furniture

-That’s because parrots are naturally wary and cautious.
-The parents will prioritize their own safety over the eggs, because:
+Parrots are naturally cautious and dislike change.
+They’ll prioritize their own safety over their eggs because:

-Parrots are considered “cavity-nesters.”
+Parrots are cavity-nesters.
 They select holes or chambers for their nests that are sheltered from the elements.
-According to the Journal of Ornithology, the majority of parrots select their nesting sites based on:
+According to the Journal of Ornithology, parrots select their nesting places based on:

 - The size of the cliff side or tree